Table of Contents

 SaaS offers several advantages to businesses, such as scalability, cost savings, and simplified management.
 It allows organizations to focus on using the software rather than managing the underlying technology stack.
 However, as SaaS applications heavily rely on the internet and network connectivity, monitoring the network becomes crucial for ensuring optimal performance.

-Network monitoring refers to the practice of observing and analyzing the performance, availability, and security of network infrastructure components.
+Network monitoring refers to the practice of observing and analyzing the performance, network availability, and security of network infrastructure components.
 It involves the collection and analysis of network data to gain insights into the behavior and health of the network, identify potential issues or bottlenecks, and take proactive measures to optimize performance and mitigate risks.

 In the context of SaaS, network monitoring focuses specifically on monitoring the network infrastructure that supports the delivery of SaaS applications.
 It involves monitoring elements such as routers, switches, firewalls, load balancers, and data centers to ensure that the network is operating efficiently, securely, and reliably.